jatinchowdhury18/RTNeural/README.md

 ## Contributing

 Contributions to this project are most welcome!
-Currently, there is considerable need for the following improvements:
+Currently, there is a need for the following improvements:
 - Improved support for 2-dimensional input/output data.
+- Improved support for "stateless" Conv1D layers.
 - More robust support for exporting/loading models.
 - Support for more activation layers.
 - Any changes that improve overall performance.